Anwar Ibrahim: 2022 general election

 On 19 December, a motion of confidence for Anwar was passed by the Dewan Rakyat through a voice vote, further solidifying his legitimacy as prime minister.

 Premiership (2022–present)

-Cabinet appointments
+Cabinet

 Anwar announced his cabinet on 2 December 2022, appointing himself as the Minister of Finance.
 He also appointed President of UMNO Ahmad Zahid Hamidi and the Parliamentary Whip of Gabungan Parti Sarawak (GPS) Fadillah Yusof as the Deputy Prime Ministers.
 This marked the first time Malaysia had two deputy prime ministers in office concurrently.

 Zahid's appointment was controversial due to his ongoing trials for money laundering, bribery and criminal breach of trust.
-The Straits Times of Singapore has referred to the Anwar cabinet as a "kleptocrat" cabinet as a result.
-On 12 December 2023, Anwar carried out the first cabinet reshuffle, appointing five new ministers and deputy ministers respectively.
+It has been referred to as a "kleptocrat" cabinet as a result.

+Criticism and allegations of nepotism were directed at Anwar following his decision to appoint Nurul Izzah Anwar as the chief economic and financial advisor to the prime minister on 3 January 2023.
+Despite reports indicating that Nurul Izzah was not getting paid for her position, she stepped down from her role as advisor in February 2023.